Simplon-IA-Bdx-1/realestate-aro-nicolas-nicolas-rodolphe-project/README.md

 ### The app

 You're now ready to launch the application via the following command line `python app.py` and fire your first prediction.

+### Expiriments

+See Branch develop/Labo for see details of model's and Pipeline